iq-coryp/documentation-testing/pages/api/commissions.md

 Pagination-enabled requests include links for 'self', 'prev' and 'next' in the response data.

 These links are _relative_, they do not include the base endpoint.
-It is the responsibility of the client to append the appropriate endpoint.
+It is the responsibility of the client to prepend the appropriate endpoint.

 ##### Example